-Every pupil must check the UCAS website (see page 8) for individual university course requirements in terms of numbers of subjects to be taken and preferred subject patterns.
-Some universities may not accept students into certain courses with more than one applied subject e.g. Russell Group Universities.
+Every pupil must check the UCAS website (see page 11) for individual university course requirements in terms of numbers of subjects to be taken and preferred subject patterns.
+Some universities may not accept students into certain courses with more than one applied subject e.g. Russell Group Universities (see Informed Choices website - page 11).